mmilovanovic87/mmilovanovic87.github.io/_posts/2018-12-23-LinearRegression.md

 ```
 <img src="{{ site.url }}{{ site.baseurl }}/images/LinearRegression/coeff.png" alt="Coefficients of LR model">

-* ###Interesting fact 2: Quit smoking!
-We can observe that the smoker_label category (from the table above) has the highest influence on medical costs calculations.
-It has stronger influence than all other analyzed parameters TOGETHER.###
+* Interesting fact 2: Quit smoking!
+We can observe that the nicotian category (from the table above) has the highest influence on medical costs calculations.
+On the contrary, non-smoker category possess the largest negative influence on medical costs.
+Do you need any more concrete reason what are the benefits of being non-smoker?
+Smoker/non-smoker categories possess stronger influences than all other analyzed parameters TOGETHER.

 * Final part of this short case study is to test the trained model for predicting a new "charges" values (by using prepared X_test data which is obtained by *train_test_split* function)